Einstein family: Etymology

 Einstein (/ˈaɪnstaɪn/ EYEN-styne, /de/) is either a German habitational surname from various places named with a Middle High German derivative of the verb einsteinen 'to enclose, surround with stone'; or a Jewish (Ashkenazic) adaptation of the German name, or else an ornamental name using the ending -stein 'stone'.

 Pauline Einstein (Albert's mother)

-Pauline Einstein (née Koch) (פּולין קאָך איינשטיין; 8 February 1858 – 20 February 1920) was the mother of the physicist Albert Einstein.
-She was born in Cannstatt, Kingdom of Württemberg.
+Pauline Einstein (8 February 1858 – 20 February 1920) was the mother of the physicist Albert Einstein.
+She was born in Cannstatt, Württemberg.
 She was Jewish and had an older sister, Fanny, and two older brothers, Jakob and Caesar.
-Her parents were Julius Doerzbacher (זשוליוס דאָערזבאַשהער קאָשה), who had adopted the family name Koch in 1842, and Jette Bernheimer (זשוליעטטע בערהעימער קאָשה).
+Her parents were Julius Derzbacher, who had adopted the family name Koch in 1842, and Jette Bernheimer.
 They were married in 1847.
 Pauline's father was from Jebenhausen, now part of the city of Göppingen, and grew up in modest economic circumstances.
 Later, he lived in Cannstatt and together with his brother Heinrich, made a considerable fortune in the corn trade.
 They even became "Royal Württemberg Purveyor to the Court".
 Their mother was from Cannstatt and was a quiet and caring person.